givenscj/MCW-High-Performance-Computing/Hands-on lab/HOL step-by-step - High Performance Computing.md

     ![Information for a single task displays in the Batch Explorer dashboard Task outputs section.](media/image56.png "Batch Explorer dashboard task outputs section")

 14. So how can you easily see all of the inputs and outputs for a job, across all tasks?
 Recall we configured the input files to use the notion of a File Group.
 A File Group is also created to contain all output files.
-To view these, select the Data tab from the menu on the left, and then choose a File Group.
+To view these, select the **Data** tab from the menu on the left, and then choose a File Group.
 For output File Groups, all of the files belonging to that File Group, regardless of which task may have produced them, are listed.

     ![File information displays for a file group on the Batch Explorer dashboard.](media/image57.png "Batch Explorer dashboard File group")

-15. Select the File Group ffmpeg-output.
+15. Select the File Group **fgrp-ffmpeg-output**.

-16. In the list of files, select big\_buck\_bunny\_720p\_30mb\_428x240.mp4.
+16. In the list of files, select **big\_buck\_bunny\_720p\_30mb\_428x240.mp4**.

 17. In the ribbon of buttons that appears, select the rightmost button with the tool tip "Open in default application" to download and view the resampled version of the video on your local computer.